A Quick Check on Your FTSE 100 Dividends

 12 Months to February

 Recent dividends from the iShares FTSE 100 may have been bolstered by good results from major blue-chip shares.
-Indeed, members of the FTSE 100 raising their payouts of late include BT, with a 15% advance; BP, with a 12.5% dividend increase; and GlaxoSmithKline, with a 6% advance.
+Indeed, members of the FTSE 100 raising their payouts of late include ARM Holdings, with a 29% advance; Smith & Nephew, with a 50% dividend advance; and Randgold Resources, with a 25% advance.

 The possibility of better returns